 // Compare how the GeoPress stacks up against the best water bottle filters on the market.

 This nature trail hike is quite flat throughout, with short sections of undulation.
 The main elevation difference is the descent down to Anse Major once you arrive.

 Furthermore, there are signposts at every possible turn on the way.
 So it is very difficult to get lost.

 At a fairly fast pace, I was able to make it to Anse Major in about 30 minutes from the end of the driveway.
 However, if you're taking your time to enjoy the palm forests and tropical scenery on the way, you'll likely take a bit more time.

 If you're getting thirsty, there's a natural water source with clean water flowing approximately 700 meters from the start.
 You'll spot it beside a small bridge.

 Looking for more Seychelles travel guides and inspiration?
 Below are my most comprehensive guides that will serve as a great resource for your trip.

 What to Expect on the Anse Major Nature Trail

 Along with Morne Blanc, the Anse Major trail is one of the most scenic hikes on the island of Mahe, and perhaps even in all of the Seychelles.

 While it is only a short walk, it has great variety.
-What I mean by this is that one moment you’ll be walking through dense tropical jungle and the next along huge granite slabs overlooking the Indian Ocean.
+What I mean by this is that one moment you'll be walking through a dense tropical jungle and the next along huge granite slabs overlooking the Indian Ocean.